 Choosing the right product is important as delegates will usually take these freebies away with them.
 Items like pens, notebooks and desk calendars will help you to spread your branding beyond the exhibition hall.

-Your exhibition marketing strategy begins way before the event does and if you’re missing this step then you’re already tarnishing your ROI.
+Your trade show preparation begins way before the event does and if you’re missing this step then you’re already tarnishing your ROI.
 There is a high chance that there will be important, relevant professionals at your industry-specific event.
-You should aim to arrange meetings with them before you get there.
+You should plan meetings with them before you get there.

-Arranging meetings, either on your exhibition stand or in the evening, is a good way to strengthen relationships with existing clients and close deals with new ones.
+Planning meetings, either on your trade show booth or in the evening, is a good way to strengthen relationships with existing clients and close deals with new ones.
 It is more cost-effective for both parties to get together whilst in the same city so don’t waste this opportunity.

 Training your staff

-Having the right staff is important, but you can’t pin all of the responsibility on them.
+Having the right staff is an important part of your trade show plan, but you can’t pin all of the responsibility on them.
 You are the one who has researched the shows and organised the exhibition stand.
 You must train your staff so that they know what to expect when they get there.

-Ensure your booth staff are confident talking about your business and your product, able to attract and qualify a lead quickly and comfortable using the lead capture system you are using.
+Ensure your trade show booth staff are confident talking about your business and your product, able to attract and qualify a lead quickly and comfortably using the lead capture system you are using.
 The rest should come naturally if you’ve got the right team.

-To keep these guides short and easy to digest, we’ve broken the event planning stage down into two parts.
+To keep these guides short and easy to digest, we’ve broken the trade show planning stage down into two parts.
 There is a lot to do!
 Don’t panic, with these bitesize guides and this free planning template your next exhibition will be a huge success.